back-me-up-scotty/ClawCut/README.md

 ### Prerequisites

-To execute ClawCut and the Dashboard you have to install Python 3, Flask and requests:
+To execute ClawCut and run the Dashboard you have to install Python 3, Flask and requests:

 ```bash
 # Linux / Raspberry Pi